jdevtt/password-generator/README.md

 - This is a basic implementation and may not be suitable for storing highly sensitive information
 - For production use, consider implementing additional security measures

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

-## Disclaimer

-This tool is for educational purposes only.
-Use at your own risk.
-The author is not responsible for any misuse or damage caused by this program.